 "I won't necessarily be here, but I know Coach Day is going to do a great job.
 He did a great job when Coach Meyer wasn't here.
-Just his personability with the players - he has that respect among guys, and obviously everybody's seen what he can do for his offense He's really changed our offense since he's been here.
-I have no doubt he's going to do a great job.
-Coach Meyer's leaving it - Ohio State is still in great hands."
+Just his personability with the players - he has that respect among guys, and obviously everybody's seen what he can do for his offense.
+He's really changed tional, but at the same time it was one of those things where we understand why he made the choice that he made.
+I look at it like if you care about a person like that you would understand why he took the route that he took, and like I've said and will say many times, I appreciate everything he's done for me and everything he's taught me."